ATTX-project/ATTX-project.github.io/attx_project/Jenkins-CI.md

 The role of Jenkins in the ATTX development infrastructure:

 * Jenkins triggers, orchestrates, executes and monitors running of Gradle tasks using pipelines;
-* Gradle tasks are used to implement all the required actions related to pipelines (e.g. :buildDockerImage, running integration tests, deploying artifacts).
+* Gradle tasks are used to implement all the required actions related to pipelines (e.g. `:buildDockerImage`, running integration tests, deploying artifacts).

 So instead of using Jenkins plugin to call Docker and create images, we should create a Gradle task that uses Docker and call that task from a Jenkins pipeline.